notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 * #### How do we reimburse the measured person?

     The person being tracked is transferring value to another party.
 Is it just that they get to live in a better world?
+The example that usually comes up is the exchange of value between Google search users and Google.
+They are given access to enormous amounts of data, in exchange for looking at some adverts.
+Fitbit activity trackers do something similar by recording data and then rewarding the user with an explanation of that data.
+I don't know what Fitbit plan to do with the giant data store they've built up.

+    In this context could enough value be created by just data products or would you need to provide some sort of other inducement to cooperate? (cash, free things etc.)

 The first two of these are in tension, and the third brings an uncertain economic angle into the equation.

 ## Problems

+There are two broad categories of problems; ethical concerns and technical concerns.
+They overlap substantially.

 * #### Not all collection runs will collect all types of data One of the problems that this is trying to overcome is that each research team is recording their data differently.
 We need a way to standardise the collection methodology or the data format so that different groups can combine their results to provide a larger corpus.